captainhookphp/captainhook/README.md

 ## Installation

-Use Composer to install captainhook.
+Use Composer to install CaptainHook.

     $ composer require --dev sebastianfeldmann/captainhook:~1.0

-After installing captainhook you can use the *captainhook* executable to create a configuration.
+After installing CaptainHook you can use the *captainhook* executable to create a configuration.

     $ vendor/bin/captainhook configure